gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    requiring the upper layer protocol to implement additional features or requirements.

+   Message size limits due to memory limitation or other criteria and the related interaction towards the SCTP users are specific to the implementations.

    Due to SCTP's capability to transmit concurrent user messages the total memory consumption in the receiver is not bounded.
 In cases where one or more user messages are affected by packet loss, the